yracnet/vite-plugin-api-routes/README.md

 ## TypeScript

-For loading definition package for "virtual:vite-plugin-api:config" and virtual:vite-plugin-api:router" add:
+To load the definition package for "virtual:vite-plugin-api:config" and "virtual:vite-plugin-api:router", add: src/env.d.ts

-src/env.d.ts

 ```ts
 /// <reference types="vite-plugin-api/client" />
 ```

-## Env
+## Environment Variables

-Only load to process.env the keys that start with prefix "API\_"
+Only keys starting with the prefix "API\_" will be loaded into `process.env`.

 ## TO DO:

-- Doble declaration (**GET** in _/user.ts_ and _/user/index.ts_).
+- Duplicate declaration (**GET** in _/user.ts_ and _/user/index.ts_).
 Handler definition is required.
-- Extends the mapper attribute for support a custom http method using a header attribute.
+- Extend the `mapper` attribute to support custom HTTP methods using a header attribute.